Title and Meta Tags

 The page description (also called the meta description) is a short summary of a page's content.
 Although the page description usually has little effect on search ranking, it is an important way to encourage people to click on your site in search results.
 The page description occasionally shows up below your page title in search results and gives people more information about the page they're going to view.

-Keep in mind the length of your page descriptions—165 characters or less is best.
+Keep in mind the length of your page descriptions—fewer than 165 characters is best.
 Also, try to make the text of the page descriptions appealing and remember that you're writing for people, not search engines.

 Robots Meta Tags